-Richard Florida is director of the Martin Prosperity Institute at the University of Toronto, a global research professor at New York University and senior editor at the Atlantic, where he cofounded CityLab.
+Richard Florida, a former professor at Carnegie Mellon University, is director of the Martin Prosperity Institute at the University of Toronto, a global research professor at New York University and senior editor at the Atlantic, where he co-founded CityLab.
+A version of this article first appeared in the Los Angeles Times.